Omega Speedmaster Professional 3592.50 With Caliber 863

 Speedmaster Professional Caliber 863 3592.50

 As I wrote above, the caliber 863 movement had some iterations during its (production) lifetime.
-The caliber 863 that was used from 1995 till 1997 had the gilt finish and 18 jewels instead of 17.
+The style of 863 used between 1995 and 1997 had a gilt finish and 18 jewels instead of 17.
 In 1997, together with some other changes with the Speedmaster Professional 3572.50 and 3570.50, the movement was updated to caliber 1863.
 This caliber 1863 is still used today in some display back models of the Moonwatch.
-It has a rhodinized finish.
+It has a rhodium finish.

-In 1997, Omega made some drastic changes to the Speedmaster Professional ‘Moonwatch’ and went from the 359x.50 reference code to 357x.50.
-Omega calibers 1861 and 1863 were being used as well as a newer type of bracelet and Super-LumiNova for all that needed lume.
+In 1997, Omega made some drastic changes to the Speedmaster Professional “Moonwatch” and went from the 359x.50 reference code to 357x.50.
+Omega calibers 1861 and 1863 were being used as well as a newer type of bracelet and Super-LumiNova instead of tritium.

-An interesting Moonwatch with displayback reference is the 3573.50.
-It is identical to the 3572.50 (successor of the Speedmaster Professional caliber 863) but has also a sapphire crystal on the front.
-It is often named ‘Sapphire Sandwich’.
-This model is discontinued in the meanwhile, but was in the collection from 2002 onwards.
+An interesting Moonwatch with display back reference is the 3573.50.
+It is identical to the 3572.50 (successor of the Speedmaster Professional caliber 863) but features a sapphire crystal on the front.
+It is often named “Sapphire Sandwich”.
+This model has been discontinued but was in the collection from 2002 onwards.
 I actually had one in my own collection around 2004 but unfortunately parted with it.
-In the caseback, it has a particular inscription.
-Instead of “First watch worn on the Moon”, like the predecessors display back models, it says “The First and only watch worn on the Moon”.
-We all know that this isn’t the truth, there were other watch brands on the Moon as well.
+The case back has a particular inscription.
+Instead of “First watch worn on the Moon”, like forerunning display back models, it says “The First and only watch worn on the Moon”.
+This is particularly cool because we all know that it isn’t true (there were other watch brands on the Moon as well).

 A big thank you to our reader Ruby, who supplied us with images of his precious Omega Speedmaster Professional caliber 863.